 2065

-2065 is a continuously expanding open-world video game based on the Sinofuturist cinematic universe.
-The installations act as gateways where the audience can become active participants in the narrative.
-A voiceover introduces the fictional backstory of the game, where widespread adoption of AI has created a post-work society and a corresponding appetite for endless entertainment and cultural production.
+The game continues the worldbuilding of Lek’s 2017 film Geomancer, where widespread adoption of AI has created a post-work society and a corresponding appetite for endless entertainment and cultural production.

-Set in the year 2065, players start from a simulacrum of the physical exhibition space, gradually exploring a virtual island that is itself an architectural collage; each new iteration of the game incorporates the locations of its exhibition.
-The first manifestation at K11 Hong Kong (2018) included a simulation of the gallery space and digital exhibition.
-Later versions at the Barbican in London and at the Singapore Biennale reflected the post-colonial context of futurity; ‘2065’ refers to the centennial year of Singapore’s independence.
+Players start from a simulacrum of the physical exhibition space, gradually exploring a virtual island that is itself an architectural collage; each new iteration of the game incorporates the locations of its exhibition.
+The first manifestation at K11 Hong Kong included a simulation of the gallery space and digital exhibition.

 TRAILER

-SOLO EXHIBITION AT K11
+SOLO EXHIBITION AT K11 ART SPACE, HONG KONG, 2018

 No items found.